Dick Shiner

 Richard Earl Shiner (born July 18, 1942) is an American former professional football player who was a quarterback for 11 seasons in the National Football League (NFL) from 1964 to 1974 for the Washington Redskins, Cleveland Browns, Pittsburgh Steelers, New York Giants, Atlanta Falcons, and New England Patriots.
 He played college football for the Maryland Terrapins.

-College
+College career

 He played college football at the University of Maryland, College Park.
 In his first collegiate start, Shiner led the Terrapins to the school's first victory against Penn State in the 37-game series.

 Professional football

 Shiner was selected in the seventh round of the 1964 NFL draft by the Washington Redskins.
 Shiner was also selected in the 20th round of the 1964 AFL draft by the New York Jets.

 Shiner played sparingly in his first four seasons in the NFL.
 From 1964 to 1966 with the Redskins, he backed up future Hall of Fame quarterback Sonny Jurgensen and started only one game, in 1965.
 Moving to the Cleveland Browns for 1967, Shiner was a backup to former All-Pro Frank Ryan, and again saw few chances to play, starting no games and attempting only nine passes all season.

 Shiner's big break came on May 14, 1968, when the Browns traded Shiner, a draft choice to be named later and defensive tackle Frank Parker to the Pittsburgh Steelers for another quarterback, Bill Nelsen, and safety Jim Bradshaw, with both quarterbacks getting more playing chances with their new teams.
 Shiner took over as the starting quarterback for the Steelers in week 4 from Kent Nix, in a game in Cleveland against the Browns, facing Nelsen.
 Shiner started the rest of the season.
 He went on to start nine games for the 1969 Steelers (the first season in which Chuck Noll served as Steelers head coach), including their Opening Day win over the Detroit Lions.
 That first win was the only one of the season, with the Steelers going 1–13 on the year, with a defense that gave up the most points in the NFL—an average of nearly 29 points per game.
 Fittingly, the final play of the 1969 season saw Shiner sacked by the New Orleans Saints' Doug Atkins on the final play of Atkins' Hall of Fame career.